dickyw71/roguelike-game/README.md

                 can move around the dungeon
                 have a location

+## Test To-do list
-~~Each dungeon has a random number of interconnected rooms in the range 5 to 15~~ Each room has 4 walls and each wall may have a door Each room is rectangular and each side is between 1 and 5 units long Each door leads to another room within the dungeon Each door may be at any point along the length of the wall
+- ~~Each dungeon has a random number of interconnected rooms in the range 5 to 15~~
+- Each room has 4 walls and each wall may have a door
+- Each room is rectangular and each side is between 1 and 5 units long
+- Each door leads to another room within the dungeon
+- Each door may be at any point along the length of the wall
+- Rooms are connected to their neigbours by corridors

 the game should procedurally generate a dungeon